jks0804/Attachment-Scraper/README.md

 # Mail Attachment Scraper

-A small Python script that connects to Yahoo Mail or Gmail over IMAP, walks every message in a folder, and saves attachments to disk — sorted by media type and grouped by the date of the email.
+A small Python script that connects to Yahoo Mail, Gmail, or any IMAP server, walks every message in a folder, and saves attachments to disk — sorted by media type and grouped by the date of the email.

 ```
 attachments/
-└── <provider>/
+└── <provider>/             # yahoo, gmail, or imap-<host>
     └── <category>/         # images, pdfs, documents, archives, video, audio, other
         └── YYYYMMDD/
             └── <filename>